jemminger/namespaced_htmldoc/README.txt

 == NOTES

-* PDF::HTMLDoc is both a Rails plugin and a gem, which means it can be installed system-wide, or just used on a Rails project without further dependencies.
+* HTMLDocPDF::HTMLDoc is both a Rails plugin and a gem, which means it can be installed system-wide, or just used on a Rails project without further dependencies.